 The filmmakers give this entire process a serious, patiently immersive treatment (The film is a little slow.) that bottom-feeding American TV avoids with its sexed-up/hook-up competitions “The Bachelor” or “The Bachelorette.”

-Neither feels like we’ve seen the end of the story.
+Neither feels like we’ve seen the end of her story.

 MPAA Rating: unrated, adult themes